zamfofex/dummyette/documentation/lichess.md

 ---

 Returns a promise that resolves to an array with the all the ongoing games of the user of the connection.

+`await lichess.getUsernameGameIDs(username)`
+---

+This function will return a promise that resolves to an array with IDs of all past and ongoing games of the user with the given username.

+The promise may resolve to `undefined` if there was an error such as the user not existing.

 `await lichess.StockfishGame(level, color)`
 ---